takayoshiotake/octave-12-key-macropad/prototype/README.md

 ### Issues

-- [ ] Some pin names in U1 of schematic rev.2 are incorrect
+- [ ] Some pin names in U1 of schematic rev.2 are incorrect (D8-11 --> D7-10)
-    D8-11 --> D7-10
+- [ ] Pay attention to the mounting surface of SW13
+- [ ] In PCB rev.2.1, col0 will not work if the through hole of pin1 of SW13 fails.
+- [ ] The XIAO RP2040's POWER LED (RED) cannot be turned off because it cannot be controlled.
+- [ ] The push switch of PEC12R-4217F-S0024-ND is clicky and heavy and loud.